Rameshwar07/placement-prepration/README.md

 What is the gil-webhooks.
 differnce between git reset, restore, revert.
 what is quality gate in sonarqube.
-How would you monitor kubernetes in Datadog.
+How would you monitor kubernetes in Datadog.  # placement-prepration